uviclibraries/nvivo/activities-mac.md

     - Select the **Files** icon in the Navigation pane and double click the "SouthChinaMorningPost_2019-07-18.pdf" text file listed in the File List pane to open it in the Detail pane.
 Read through the document and keep an eye out for key issues and themes brought up by each of the speakers in the 9 countries covered.
 In the following steps we will code and organize themes identified in the document by creating a series of nodes.
     - **Coding at a new node:** The speaker from Australia mentions increasing summer temperatures.
 To create a node representing this theme, highlight the related sentence, ctrl-click the highlighted text and select **Code Selection** and then **At New Code**.
 Title your new Node "increasing temperature"
     - **Coding at an existing node:** The speaker from Vietnam also talks about increasing temperatures.
 Ctrl-click the highlighted text, select **Code Selection** and then **To Existing Codes and Cases** and select "increasing temperature"
     - You can code the same pieces of text as multiple themes.
-In this same text we cided as "increasing temperature" from the Australian speaker, they also mention coral bleaching.
+In this same text we coded as "increasing temperature" from the Australian speaker, they also mention coral bleaching.
 Create a new node for this topic and recode this sentence
-    - **Highlighting Codes:** To see what portions of text in your document have been coded, at the top of the detail pane, click the Highlight icon and select **All Coding**.
+    - **Highlighting Codes:** To see what portions of text in your document have been coded, at the top of the detail pane, click the **Highlight** icon and select **All Coding**.
 If you want to only see specific codes highlighted in the text, select **Coding for Selected Items** and pick from the list displayed, then click **Okay**
     - **Coding Density** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
 Make sure the "SouthChinaMorningPost_2019-07-18.pdf" file is visible in the detail pane.
 At the top of the detail pane, select the **Coding Stripes** icon and, in the drop-down menu, select **All**
     - **Key Themes:** Continue coding the rest of this document by creating nodes and applying them to the sentences they are contained in.
 Identify themes related to:
         - i.
 Impacts